 Back in the car, I called Kathy to tell her that we would be driving to the same urgent care center she went to in the morning.
 But she asked me if we could pick Lucas and her up because he started vomiting as well.
 Being a baby and a preemie we didn’t want to risk for him to get dehydrated, so we decided to go to the ER of North Fulton Hospital.
 We figured we would get quicker help there than at an urgent care center that had only one doctor on staff.

 You have to be patient at the ER

-I knew that unless you get admitted to the ER by an ambulance, you will have to wait before someone sees you.
-But I was hoping that a vomiting infant and a toddler who goes back and forth between crying and vomiting would give us a bump in priority.
+I knew that unless you get admitted to the ER by an ambulance, you will have to wait.
+But I was hoping that a vomiting infant and a crying toddler would give us a bump in priority.
 I felt like trash and didn’t know how to sit.
 My face, arms, and hands were tingling, and I was counting the seconds until we would get admitted.
 After 45 minutes I was sick of counting (pun intended), and when they told us it shouldn’t be much longer than 20 minutes, we packed our buckets filled with vomit and left.

 Back to the urgent care center

 We decided to go back to the urgent care center that Kathy went to in the morning.
 They understood that the three of us weren’t feeling well and admitted us immediately.
-While we were getting checked out, Kathy filled out the forms.
+While the nurse started taking our vitals, Kathy filled out the necessary forms.
 Isabella and I got prescriptions for the same medication Kathy got earlier that day, but the doctor claimed that Lucas’s weight was too little for him to get any anti-nausea medication.
 That turned out to be an incorrect assessment, as the next day, our pediatrician prescribed him the same drug.